 To become a certified chaplain, you will need to complete a Master of Divinity degree or its equivalent as well as four units (1,600 hours) of clinical pastoral education.
 Today, most hospitals hire only chaplains who are certified or are eligible for certification.
 In other settings, the requirements may be less strictly adhered to.

 Locally, most chaplain candidates complete their Master of Divinity degree either at Yale Divinity School or at Andover Newton Theological School in Newton, MA.
-At least some of the coursework towards the degree may also be taken at Hartford Seminary, St. Joseph College or Sacred Heart University.
+At least some of the coursework towards the degree may also be taken at Hartford Seminary, University of St. Joseph or Sacred Heart University.

-Clinical pastoral education is offered at a number of Hospitals around Connecticut such as St. Francis Hospital and Stamford Hospital.
+Clinical pastoral education is offered at a number of Hospitals around Connecticut such as St. Francis Hospital, Norwalk Hospital and Bridgeport Hospital.
 For a complete listing, you can check the website of the Association for Clinical Pastoral Education, Inc., listed below.

 The State of Connecticut does not license or certify chaplains.
 Chaplains are certified by the Association of Professional Chaplains, or, for those who are Roman Catholic, by the National Association of Catholic Chaplains.